 Fine Sea Salt and Fine Black Pepper Mix

 Chill a coupe glass.
 In a shaker tin, combine 1.5 oz Absinthe, .5 oz Lime Juice, 1 oz Tomato Saccharum, and 1 oz prepared aqua faba.
 Add ice, a spring and more ice.
 Cover, shake for 30 seconds, and double strain into coupe glass.
-Sprinkle black sea salt on top bonus if you do it in a fibonacci swirl.
+Sprinkle black sea salt on top bonus if you do it in a Fibonacci swirl.

 • Absinthe